A man talking to a doctor who has his fingers in his ears not listening

 My Doctor Just Doesn't Understand

-Do you ever feel that your doctor does not understand what you are trying to convey to them about your hep C?
+Do you ever feel that your doctor does not understand what you are trying to convey about your hep C?
 Or that your feelings, symptoms, or questions are being minimized?

-It was not always like that; however, when I started my diagnosis journey, my primary doctor was not someone I felt had my best interest and lacked compassion.
+It was not always like that, however.
+When I started my diagnosis journey, I felt that my primary doctor lacked compassion and did not have my best interests in mind.

 Facing an unprofessional doctor

-Being newly diagnosed and being treated this way made me feel even worst.
+Being newly diagnosed and being treated this way made me feel even worse.
 I felt judged.
 I felt like I did not deserve his care and treatment.

 In fact, during the initial diagnosis in his office, he rudely said that I needed to go elsewhere to be seen about this.
-They did not offer me any direction regarding who or where I needed to go.
+His staff did not offer me any direction regarding who or where I needed to go.

 He gave me my “pink” slip and kicked me out of his practice.

-It was not until I found my 2nd liver specialist and the one who saved my life “literally” that I saw how unprofessional the first doctor was to me.
+It was not until I found my second liver specialist and the one who lierally saved my life that I saw how unprofessional the first doctor was to me.

-I have made it my foundation's mission to help those with similar situations with doctors unable to provide adequate information regarding hepatitis c and the available treatments.
+I have made it my foundation's mission to help those in similar situations with doctors unable to provide adequate information regarding hepatitis c and the available treatments.

 It is each patient's right to get professional, educational, and guided instructions when diagnosed with hep C.